-When you're trying for a baby, getting up-close-and-personal with your natural bodily functions becomes a normal part of everyday life.
+When you're trying for a baby, getting up close and personal with your natural bodily functions becomes a normal part of everyday life.
 You may have spent time pre-pregnancy peering at your cervical mucus to work out when you were ovulating, and now that you're pregnant, you're probably even more aware of your body and any changes that occur.
-So if you've noticed brown discharge in early pregnancy, you might be feeling concerned and want to know what it means or if you should do something about it.
+So, if you've noticed brown discharge in pregnancy, you might be feeling concerned and want to know what it means or if you should do something about it.

-We talked to midwife, CEO and founder of 'My Expert Midwife', Lesley Gilchrist, who shares her professional insight and expert advice on what it means if you discover brown secretion during pregnancy.
+We talked to Lesley Gilchrist, a midwife, CEO, and founder of 'My Expert Midwife', who shared her professional insight and expert advice on what it means if you discover brown secretion during pregnancy.

 What is brown discharge during pregnancy?

 Lesley explains that an increase in the amount of vaginal discharge throughout pregnancy is normal due to hormonal changes.
 According to the NHS, having more vaginal discharge in pregnancy helps prevent any infections travelling up from the vagina to the womb.
-Lesley says that normal discharge is usually colourless, white, or cream-coloured, and tends to be odourless but should not smell offensive.
-Sometimes your discharge might be tinged with red, pink, yellow, green, or brown though.
+Lesley says that normal discharge is usually colourless, white, or cream-coloured and tends to be odourless but should not smell offensive.

-If you see brown discharge during pregnancy, or any other other colour mentioned above you can speak to your midwife, GP, or maternity assessment centre for further advice.
+If you see brown discharge during pregnancy or any of the other colours mentioned above, you can seek further advice from your midwife, GP, or maternity assessment centre.

 Is it normal to have brown discharge when pregnant?

-We've established that in pregnancy a colourless or white, milky discharge is totally normal, as is a slight increase in the amount you will pass.
-However, Lesley explains that in early pregnancy you may experience a small amount of brown discharge from what is known as an implantation bleed, which is when a fertilised egg implants into the wall of the uterus (womb).
-This is also quite normal and may in fact be one of the first early signs of pregnancy.
+We've established that a colourless or white milky discharge in pregnancy is normal, as is a slight increase in the amount you will pass.
+However, Lesley explains that in early pregnancy, you may experience a small amount of brown discharge from what is known as an implantation bleed, which is when a fertilised egg implants into the wall of the uterus (womb).
+This is also quite normal and may, in fact, be one of the first early signs of pregnancy.

 It shouldn’t last long.
-Lesley recommends that if this spotting continues, starts to become red or is accompanied by abdominal cramps or contraction pain you should contact your midwife or hospital for advice and further assessment.
+Lesley recommends that if this spotting continues and becomes red or is accompanied by abdominal cramps or contraction pain, you contact your midwife or hospital for advice and further assessment.

-Similarly, in later pregnancy, you may notice a brown-streaked mucousy discharge which could be a sign of a softening of your cervix, indicating that the start of labour might be imminent.
-Lesley says that after 37 weeks this is perfectly normal, and this may continue to come away until labour begins.
-If you are under 37 weeks pregnant, however, and have continuing discharge, call your midwife or maternity assessment centre for advice.
+Similarly, in later pregnancy, you may notice a brown-streaked mucousy discharge, which could signify a softening of your cervix, indicating that the start of labour might be imminent.
+Lesley says that after 37 weeks, this is perfectly normal, and this may continue to come away until labour begins.
+Call your midwife or maternity assessment centre for advice if you are under 37 weeks pregnant and have continuing discharge.

 What causes brown discharge during pregnancy?

-Brown discharge is often old blood which has turned from red to brown and is usually nothing to be concerned about, but if it continues, you can seek advice from your midwife or GP.
+Brown discharge is often old blood which has turned from red to brown and is usually harmless, but if it continues, you can seek advice from your midwife or GP.
 Brown discharge can be caused by one of several conditions, which can be more serious, so it's important to get professional care and advice.

 Some of the conditions that cause brown discharge during pregnancy include: